-St. Paul is writing to the Christian converts in the city of Thessalonica in the Roman controlled province of Macedonia.
-He founded the community there in the summer of AD 50 during his second missionary journey (Acts 17:1-10).
+St. Paul was writing to the Christian converts living in Thessalonica in the Roman-controlled province of Macedonia.
+In the summer of A.D.
+50, he founded the Christian community during his second missionary journey (Acts 17:1-10).
 It would appear that Paul wrote this letter to the community in the winter of AD 50-51 in the company of his missionary companions Silvanus and Timothy.
-It has been reported back to Paul that, despite their persecution, the people were remaining faithful to the Gospel, and Paul is very pleased with the community's progress in the faith.
+Christians there had reported back to Paul that, despite their persecution, the people remained faithful to Jesus' Gospel message, and Paul is pleased with the community's progress in the faith.

-your work of faith and labor of love and endurance in hope of our Lord Jesus
+work of faith and labor of love and endurance in hope of our Lord Jesus Christ,

 brothers and sisters loved by God, how you were chosen.

 Notice in verse 3 that Paul comments on the community's faith, hope, and love ("charity" in some translations).
 In the New Testament, charity is love in action.
 Paul preaches that faith, hope, and love/charity are the three enduring virtues of Christians in 1 Corinthians 13:13.
-Paul commends the Thessalonians that these virtues are exercised by their community and give vitality to the members of the Church who, as St. Paul reminds the congregation, are divinely elected by God (verse 4).
-Concerning the three theological virtues of faith, hope and love/charity see CCC 1812-13, 1814-29.
+He commends the Thessalonians Christians for practicing these virtues, giving vitality to the members of the Church who, as St. Paul reminds the congregation, are divinely elected by God (verse 4).
+Concerning the three theological virtues of faith, hope, and love/charity, see CCC 1812-13, 1814-29.

 5 For our gospel did